himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

 ## Gparted Live ISO
 For the next few steps, it is a good idea to boot the system from a live CD.
 This will run the OS in RAM, allowing the disk to be fully unmounted.
-With access to the VM's display, an ISO like the [gparted live CD](https://gparted.org/livecd.php) can be used to resize the partitions, as it contains the amazing graphical tool, `gparted` (duh).
+With access to the VM's display, an ISO such as the [gparted live CD](https://gparted.org/livecd.php) can be used to resize the partitions, as it contains the amazing graphical tool, `gparted` (duh).

-**Note:** If you boot up and don't see the new unallocated space available in the volume... make sure you didn't accidentally boot up the backup VM...
-Not that *I would make such a mistake...* :P
+**Note:** If you boot up the VM and don't see the new unallocated space available in the volume... make sure you didn't accidentally boot the *backup VM*...
+Not that **I made such a mistake...** :P

 #### LVM Resize

-My VM is installed using LVM volumes, so I had to resize them before I could resize the file system partition.
+My VM is installed using LVM volumes, so I had to resize them before I could resize the file system.
 Gparted will do this automatically when resizing a partition.